zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 But let's simply start with R-peaks, R-peaks are derived from ECGs and describes the point of the main heart contraction.
 Here we use a dataset of 36 000 heart beats from a signle night of a random subject in the sleep laboratories of Charité Berlin.

-First the R-peaks are stored in sampling units of ```256 Hz```, which means we have to
+First the R-peaks are stored in sampling units of ```256 Hz```, which means we have to devide each point by the sampling rate to obtain the time in seconds.
+Furthermore we can calculate the heart rate as the reciprocal of the R-R distance/RR-interval (RRI)

 `@instructions`
 1. Load data
-2. Convert R-peak-points into
+2. Convert R-peak-points into time in seconds
+3. Calculate the heart rate.
+Use the first R-Interval as the time point of the heart rate.

 `@hint`